 Co-op Camp is facing some new and exciting changes for the 2021 season.
 Some of these are of our own doing and some are due to the challenges of living through a global pandemic.

-We have assembled a lot of information on so that parents, guardians, teachers and social workers can learn about our long-running camp program.
-We strongly recommend that you read through ALL of the information below including the FAQs section.
+We have assembled a lot of information on so that parents, guardians, teachers and social workers can begin to understand our long-running camp program.
+Please take the time to go through our FAQ, and be sure to check out the other SCYP pages, too.
 If you still have questions, feel free to reach out to us through our Contact Us page.

 THERE IS A LOT OF INFORMATION ON THIS PAGE, WHICH WE HAVE ORGANIZED INTO SECTIONS.
 CLICK ON A TITLE BELOW TO QUICKLY MOVE TO THAT SECTION.